How it Works

 Thanks for using Ecograder.

-How Ecograder Calculates Web Page Scores
+How Ecograder Scores Webpages

 Google Lighthouse is an open-source, automated tool for improving the quality of web pages.
-Ecograder 2022 uses the metrics identified by Google Lighthouse, but with a modified scoring algorithm.
+Ecograder uses the metrics identified by Google Lighthouse, but with a modified scoring algorithm.

 Using Ecograder to Reduce Digital Emissions